 Switzerland recognizes four languages as so-called “national languages,” and while speakers of these languages can be found throughout the country, the four languages are largely confined to specific regions.

-The most-widely spoken language in Switzerland is “Swiss German.”
-Spoken by just over 60% of the population, its speakers are concentrated in the northern, central and eastern parts of the country.
+The most widely spoken language in Switzerland is “Swiss German.”
+Spoken by just over 60 percent of the population, its speakers are concentrated in the northern, central and eastern parts of the country.
 Swiss German or Schwyzerdütsch as it’s called by locals, is a collection of Alemannic dialects no longer spoken in Germany or Austria.
 So take it from me, if you speak standard German then you will have a hard time understanding Swiss German!

-But it’s not just in the written world that you find Hochdeutsch in Switzerland.
+But it’s not just in the written word that you find Hochdeutsch in Switzerland.
 Standard German is also preferred as a spoken means of communication in more formal occasions when the need for universal comprehension is greater, such as in parliamentary discussions, news broadcasts, public transportation announcements and educational settings.
-Swiss German kids are rebelling against this orthodoxy however, and attempts at transcribing Swiss German dialects into written forms are becoming increasingly popular in informal situations such as Whatsapp and Facebook.
+Swiss German kids are rebelling against this orthodoxy, however, and attempts at transcribing Swiss German dialects into written forms are becoming increasingly popular in informal situations, such as Whatsapp and Facebook.

 As a general rule, the more formal the occasion is, the greater the likelihood that the communication will be carried out in Standard German, especially if non-Swiss German speakers are within earshot.
 Whereas in the private sphere, and between Swiss-Germans themselves, dialects win the day.

 What about the other languages spoken in Switzerland?
-In the western part of Switzerland, French prevails.
-In total, French-speakers account for approximately 20% of the Swiss population, and if you’re thinking of traveling to cities such as Geneva or Lausanne then bring your French Babbel lessons with you as these popular destinations for international tourism are entirely French-speaking.
+In the western part of the country, it’s French that prevails.
+In total, French speakers account for approximately 20 percent of the Swiss population, and if you’re thinking of traveling to cities such as Geneva or Lausanne then bring your French Babbel lessons with you, as these popular destinations for international tourism are entirely French-speaking.

-The differences between “Swiss French” and the standard form of French you hear in France are much less obvious compared to Swiss German and Standard German.
-While there are some differences in vocabulary and expressions, Swiss French won’t prove too much trouble for anyone skilled in speaking Standard French.
+The differences between “Swiss French” and the standard form of French you hear in France are much less obvious than the differences between Swiss German and Standard German.
+While there are some distinctions in vocabulary and expressions, Swiss French won’t prove too much trouble for anyone skilled in speaking Standard French.
 In fact, the differences that do exist are often quite pleasant for foreigners to come across.
-For instance, French-learners will rejoice at the Swiss French usage of the words septante and nonante for “seventy” and “ninety” — none of that “sixty-ten” (70) and “four twenties-ten” (90) nonsense that you had to struggle with when learning French in school!
+For instance, French learners will rejoice at the Swiss French usage of the words septante and nonante for “seventy” and “ninety” — none of that “sixty-ten” (70) and “four twenties-ten” (90) nonsense that you had to struggle with when learning French in school!
 Maybe the influence of the methodical German-speaking Swiss had something to do with this?

-In the south of Switzerland, along the border with Italy, you find the Swiss Italians.
-This community of Italian speakers form the third-largest national language grouping in the country, and they count around 350,000 speakers among their ranks, which works out to a little over 8% of the country’s population.
+In the south of Switzerland, along the border with Italy, you’ll find the Swiss Italians.
+This community of Italian speakers forms the third-largest national language grouping in the country, numbering around 673,000 speakers, which works out to a little under 8 percent of the country’s population.

 The most obvious example of Swiss multilingualism comes in the form of the numerous international companies, banks, scientific bodies and political organizations setting up shop in Switzerland due to the multilingual workforce readily available in the country.
-But you also find multilingualism in the smallest areas of daily life, such as when I entered a supermarket outside of Zurich only to be greeted by signs warning me in German, French, and Italian, that all shoplifters will be prosecuted.
+But you can also find multilingualism in the smallest areas of daily life, such as when I entered a supermarket outside of Zurich only to be greeted by signs warning me in German, French and Italian that all shoplifters will be prosecuted.
 Likewise, if you plan on taking a train ride through Switzerland and are relying on the announcements being made in English you will need the patience level of a Trappist monk, as all announcements will be made in German and French first, then possibly Italian, and last but not least, English.
-It’s remarkable really that the Swiss can keep their trains so punctual when you consider the amount of time they spend delivering announcements in all the languages spoken in Switzerland and also English.
+It’s remarkable that the Swiss can keep their trains so punctual when you consider the amount of time they spend delivering announcements in all the languages spoken in Switzerland and also English.

 Time for a labored metaphor?
 All right then.
 Much like its world-famous pocket knives, Switzerland feels like a country made up of varying parts, where four different languages are granted the cultural, political and social room to flourish with minimal interference from the state or from the other language communities.